-The IRS recently introduced a new program targeting tax preparers who are not Enrolled Agents or CPAs.
-This program replaces the now defunct RTRP program that covered the same group of tax preparers.
-This new designation is titled IRS Annual Filing Season Program.
-Upon completion of the program requirements, tax preparers are granted a record of completion certificate for public display and are labeled with this level of competency and professional suitability on the IRS’ website.
+The IRS recently introduced a new accreditation program targeting tax preparers who are not Enrolled Agents, CPAs, or Attorneys.
+Many of you likely remember the now defunct RTRP program that covered this same group of tax preparers.
+This new designation is titled IRS Annual Filing Season Program certificate.
+Upon completion of the filing program requirements, tax preparers are granted a record of completion certificate for public display and are labeled with this level of competency and professional suitability on the IRS’ website.
 Another great benefit to tax preparers who complete the program is the ability to contact the IRS to discuss returns they prepared.
-Preparers who do not complete the AFSP loose this privilege and cannot communicate with the IRS regarding their clients.
+Preparers who do not complete the AFSP do not have this privilege and cannot communicate with the IRS regarding tax clients.

 Tax Preparers wishing to obtain and be able to advertise this level of mastery must complete the following requirements annually prior to December 31st.: